tiffboors29/project-2-frontend/README.md

-This game was created as my second project for General Assembly's Web Development Immersive.
+This app was created as my second project for General Assembly's Web Development Immersive.
 My approach to creating this game began with simple wireframes from which my HTML/CSS and JavaScript code developed.
 I had planned to implement a shop for users to buy guitars and parts and plan to continue working to add this feature.
 I currently have a contact form template on the contact page, and plan to make this feature send emails to the admin.
 These are unsolved aspects that I plan to continue working on.